It’s our future

 - Environmental features including state-of-the-art filtration system, energy efficient maintenance systems and gas heating (so the pool will be available for use year-round).

-The College quilt, ‘A Day in the Life of St Joseph's College’, depicts the multitude of ways in which our community comes together on campus.
+Our ‘backyard pool’ – a place for the boys to swim together and make lifelong friendships is depicted in our beloved College quilt aptly named ‘A Day in the Life of St Joseph's College’.
+The quilt reflects the multitude of ways in which our community comes together on campus.
 The many hands that created this quilt echo the many hands that have built and supported Joeys over the past 140 years.
+The quilt served as the inspiration for the animation we have put together to talk about the new Aquatic & Fitness Precinct.